 Apparently invoked by the Capitol in The Hunger Games.
 After her Games, Katniss finds that her hearing in her left ear is restored, and while she was out the Capitol apparently enhanced her appearance for the cameras — her skin's perfection, smooth and glowing with no burns, scars or anything.
 Peeta on the other hand has his lower leg replaced with a metal and plastic device.
 This is true for all victors, who will go on to live in the spotlight after their bloodbath.

 Lampshaded in the second book of The Mortal Instruments when Alec, Jace, and Isabelle return from a hunt and Alec questions why Izzy never gets any dirt on her.
 Her response?
 "I'm pure at heart.
 It repels the dirt."

 Quite solidly averted in the Stargate SG-1tie-in novelThe Barque of Heaven.
 Sam is actually the first team member to get injured, and she winds up just as badly battered and completely exhausted as her male teammates.

 Game of Thrones provides rare example with a male character.
-When Ser Loras Tyrell removes his helm in "Blackwater", his curly hair looks perfect despite having fought a battle.
+When Ser Loras Tyrell removes his helm in "Blackwater", his curly hair looks perfect despite having fought a battle; he even does a mild Hair Flip.
+There doesn't appear to be a single scratch or bruise on him.
 A popular animated gif on tumblr◊ pokes fun at this improbable moment.

 In Smallville, season four episode Delete, Chloe shows absolutely no injury after she has been slammed head-first into walls multiple times, thrown down two flights of stairs and hit by a few of Lana's most vicious kicks, with at least one directly to the face.
 Oddly, despite Lana's The Chick status, she actually had blood on her face when it is over and she definitely isn't beaten as badly as Chloe.